Ayush-Shrivastav/Chat-Application/README.md

 ## Installation

-1. Clone the Repo and create a virtual environment and activate it:
+1. Clone the Repo and cd to authentication service
+2. Create a virtual environment and activate it:
     ```bash
     python3 -m venv venv
     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     ```

-2. Install the dependencies:
+3. Create and edit the .env file and fill the required values:
     ```bash
+   cp .env.example .env
+    ```
+4. Install the dependencies:
+    ```bash
     pip install -r requirements.txt
     ```

-3. Generate the gRPC code from the protobuf file:
+5. Generate the gRPC code from the protobuf file:
     ```bash
     python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=.
 Authentication.proto
     ```